-#1: Draw Your Blinds Down
+Draw Your Blinds

 Your home gains extra heat when the sun’s rays enter through your windows.
 Reduce the amount of heat that can elevate your home’s indoor temperature by drawing your blinds or shades down during the day.
 Additionally, make sure that your blinds are light-blocking window treatments in order to best block sunlight.

-#2: Check Your Insulation
+Check Your Insulation

 The insulation in your home’s attic or crawl space serves to keep cold air inside the home in the summer and warm air in the winter.
 For optimum results, your insulation should be twelve to fourteen inches.

-#3: Check Your Thermostat
+Check Your Thermostat

 Most homes have thermostats which are default to “auto” in the summer.
 Depending on the type of thermostat you have, and the layout of your home, switching to “fan” may be best for intensely hot days.
 The fan setting on thermostats serves to better circulate the air in your home.
 This better airflow can help minimize hot spots in your home.
 You might also consider installing a programmable or smart thermostat.

-#4: Change Your Air Filters
+Changing Your Air Filters

 Additionally, an overworked HVAC is more likely to have a major repair on the horizon.
 Depending on your air conditioning and ventilation systems, you should change your air filters every two to three months on average.
 If you have pets in the home or a family member with dust allergies then mark your calendar to change the filter each month.

-#5: Service Your HVAC Twice A Year
+Service Your HVAC Twice A Year

 It is critical that your HVAC system be serviced twice a year.
 Once before the summer season starts and once before the start of winter.
 Servicing your system before your HVAC is running hard to overcome changes in climate outside can identify potential repair problems before they become huge repair problems.

 Call The Experts

 Smith & Keene is your go-to team to help you with your home’s heating and cooling, plumbing, and electrical needs.
 Contact Smith & Keene to schedule a free consultation to install your new HVAC system 757-420-1231.